 - Pus.
 Tooth abscess causes the discharge to build up.

 It takes a great deal of time and how well you care for your teeth to prevent dental issues.
-Our mouth is full of bacteria and other particles that continuously form a colorless plaque on teeth.
+Our mouth is full of bacteria and other particles that continuously form a colourless plaque on teeth.
 Gum diseases appear when plaque and tartar or calculus builds up close to the gum and at the base of the teeth which makes it look red and swollen.

 Gum diseases are a serious problem, and if not treated earlier, it will lead to damaged bones and a loose tooth.
 The most common symptoms of gum diseases are having a bad breath that won’t quickly go away, red and swollen gums as mentioned above, and bleeding gums.